East Croydon station: Station expansion

 Several plans for station expansion have been put forward; none of which were confirmed to be happening by January 2015.

 As part of the Croydon Vision 2020 regeneration scheme, East Croydon is expected be expanded to both the west and the east.
 Work has been planned on the west side for some time to increase station capacity, made more urgent by likely additional traffic from the planned Croydon Gateway nearby.
 A proposal by Arrowcroft, which included the 12,500-seat Croydon Arena, was rejected in August 2008.
 Arrowcroft had proposed a £24 million expansion of the station with a new 'airport style' concourse above the tracks to the north of the station.
 Arrowcroft had agreed to contribute £500,000 to the build costs to offset the impact of their proposed Arena.
 The source of the remaining £23.5 million was not identified, and Network Rail had not committed this expenditure in its capital plans.

 The alternative scheme called Ruskin Square, by the owners of the site Stanhope Schroders, includes a planned contribution of £1.1 million for station capacity improvements that could be quickly implemented and integrated into their planned scheme for a new urban park, a rebuilt Warehouse Theatre, a doctors' surgery, housing (50% "affordable") and modern offices on the Croydon Gateway site.

 To the east, towards Cherry Orchard Road, the proposed towers result in an extension to the station.
 The architect is Make with the client Menta, engineer Knight Frank and GL Hearn.
-Originally this project was planned to start in 2009, but this has been put back to 2019 with the planned completion date in 2023.
+Originally the project was planned to start in 2009, but this was later put back to 2019.
 The mixed-use scheme is for approximately 93,000 sq m (1 million sq ft) of accommodation in a series of crystalline towers.
 Some 70% of the area is planned to be residential accommodation, with the remaining 30% mixed commercial use, including offices and retail.
 Critical to all proposals are improvements to transport interchange.
 No project has yet delivered the necessary funds for significant enhancements.

 In 2020, Network Rail revealed a proposal to move the station 100m north as part of a redevelopment of the nearby Selhurst Triangle junction, with the aim of increasing capacity and improving reliability.
 The rebuilt station would have two more platforms than today's station.
 The project is currently unfunded but if it goes ahead it is hoped that the redeveloped station and junction would be complete by 2033.